SSEN ‘confident’ of restoring power to all homes on Friday after Storm Gerrit

 This he said was “down to the ferocity of Storm Gerrit”, adding that wind speeds had been up to 10mph higher than had been forecast in some areas.

-He insisted SSEN had been “well prepared” for this latest blast of wintry weather, but added that “we saw some wind speeds five to 10 miles per hour higher than predicted”.
+He insisted SSEN had been “well prepared” for this latest blast of wintry weather, but added “we saw some wind speeds 5-10mph higher than predicted”.

-Winds at Inverbervie, on the Aberdeenshire cost, reached 86mph during Storm Gerrit, he said – adding this was higher than the 78mph winds that hit the town during Storm Arwen in November 2021.
+Winds at Inverbervie, on the Aberdeenshire coast, reached 86mph during Storm Gerrit, he said – adding this was higher than the 78mph winds that hit the town during Storm Arwen in November 2021.

 But he stressed: “We’re very confident of getting all homes reconnected through the course of today.